kaegeh/DPI911-Project/Defense Evasion/Image File Execution Options Injection - T1183/README.md

 IFEO are used by attackers to hide execution of a process.
 For example, IEFOs can enable an arbitrary program to launch when another arbitrary program exits.

-To demonstrate this technique, we are going to start evil.exe when notepad.exe exits
+To demonstrate this technique, we are going to start evil.exe when notepad.exe exits.

 ## Attack